 This criterion is often overlooked by accusers.
 If the replicated words and/or ideas can be shown to be available from only one other source, a charge of plagiarism is justified.
 If the repeated material can be found in many other places, the criterion of “public domain” must be carefully considered.
 But the gold standard – misappropriating and taking credit for another’s original ideas – is not met in Melania’s case.

-In legal, scientific, and academic writing, proper attribution is essential – if the ideas are original.
+In legal, scientific, and academic writing, proper attribution is essential – if the ideas are not original.
 But lawyers, judges, scientists, and scholars have written the same things so many times that the wording, refined over many years, may be regarded as the optimal way to express the ideas in question.

 In legal writing especially, authors tend not to stray far from established wording, especially if it has precedential value.